michelin/michelin.github.io/content/_index.md

 ---
 title: "Open Source | Michelin IS & Digital"
-Description: "We make software &amp; we love IT!
+Description: "We make software & we love IT!
 Explore Michelin’s commitment to open source software, innovation, and community collaboration.
 Discover our projects, contributions, and career opportunities.
 Join us in shaping the future of technology."
 images: ['images/michelin-oss.jpg']
 ---
 <section class="hero">